Amidu-Dabor/Amidu-Dabor.github.io/_pages/about.md

 </section>

 <section>
-  <h2>📬 Let’s Connect</h2>
+  <h2>Let's Connect</h2>
-  <p>When I’m not coding, I enjoy creative writing, exploring emerging technologies, and engaging with cutting-edge research and global tech communities.
+  <p>When I'm not coding, I enjoy creative writing, exploring emerging technologies, and engaging with cutting-edge research and global tech communities.
 These passions fuel my drive to stay current, continuously grow, and build meaningful solutions.</p>

-  <p>I’m always open to collaborative opportunities, research partnerships, and impact-driven roles that align with my expertise in AI, backend systems, and cloud-native software.
+  <p>I'm always open to collaborative opportunities, research partnerships, and impact-driven roles that align with my expertise in AI, backend systems, and cloud-native software.
 I bring not only technical depth but also the ability to work independently, take initiative, and deliver results with minimal supervision.</p>

 </section>